-In 2008, the wheat industry actively decided to support advanced wheat research, including every type of technology from conventional breeding to biotechnology.
-Private technology providers and public universities have since announced their own research projects and partnerships in wheat breeding.
+In 2008, the U.S. wheat industry actively supported advanced wheat research, including every type of technology from conventional breeding to biotechnology.
+Private technology providers and public universities have since announced their research projects and partnerships in wheat breeding.

-USW is a member of the International Grain Trade Coalition (IGTC) , which works to promote science-based regulatory approaches around the world to minimize disruption to grain trade.
+USW is a member of the International Grain Trade Coalition (IGTC), which promotes science-based regulatory approaches worldwide to minimize disruption to grain trade.

 Learn more about plant breeding innovation from the American Seed Trade Association.

 U.S. Wheat Associates (USW) and the National Association of Wheat Growers (NAWG) support the eventual commercialization of biotech wheat.
 USW works with industry partners to develop a comprehensive strategy to address the concerns of our overseas customers.
-This work is guided by our Wheat Industry Biotechnology Position Statement.
+Our Wheat Industry Biotechnology Position Statement guides this work.

 Biotechnological research holds great promise for the future, and the U.S. wheat industry recognizes these advancements.
 In preparation for the future commercialization of biotechnologically-derived wheat, we take the following positions: